sconover/wrong/README.markdown

 ## Piecemeal Usage ##

 We know that sometimes you don't want all the little doodads from a library cluttering up your namespace.
-If you **don't** do
+If you **don't** want to do

     require 'wrong'
     include Wrong